Online group work

 - Consider setting ground rules and expectations for the group.
-How will you communicate and how often, what digital tools will you use to share documents, and how will progress against objectives be monitored and reviewed etc.
+How will you communicate and how often, what digital tools will you use to share Documents, how will progress against objectives be monitored and reviewed etc.

-- Collectively agree the allocation of roles within the group (you could change the roles regularly or leave the same throughout).
-You may find it useful to view this short Group roles in group work video to help you get started with identifying and allocating roles
+- Collectively agree on the allocation of roles within the group (you could change the roles regularly or leave the same throughout).
+You may find it helpful to view these short Group roles in group work video to help you get started with identifying and allocating roles

 - It is possible that not everyone in your group will be based in Sheffield throughout the period in which you are working in the group.
 You may need to consider factors such as different time zones and different access to digital tools and resources.
 Planning for this at the outset will make things run more smoothly.